LintaoAmons/cd-project.nvim/README.md

         projects_config_filepath = vim.fs.normalize(vim.fn.stdpath("config") .. "/cd-project.nvim.json"),
         -- this controls the behaviour of `CdProjectAdd` command about how to get the project directory project_dir_pattern = { ".git", ".gitignore", "Cargo.toml", "package.json", "go.mod" },
-        -- do whatever you like by hooks hooks = {
+        projects_picker = "vim-ui", -- optional, you can switch to `telescope` -- do whatever you like by hooks hooks = {
           {